 This will be a ‘yes’ or ‘no’ answer requirement with all ‘yes’ answers generating the CDM module to assess the Suppliers capabilities to discharge duties as a client.

 Only for Suppliers who have selected a CDM RICCL and a CDM Activity (see appendix A)

-For those suppliers who have selected CDM applicable codes and associated activities they will need to confirm their CDM status within QID 592, which will read:
+Suppliers who have selected CDM applicable codes and associated activities will need to confirm their CDM status within QID 592, which will read:

 Please confirm which duties you discharge under the Construction (Design and Management) Regulations 2015.

 Suppliers will receive the following duties on a drop-down menu:

 The applicable status will need to be selected should this question be raised as part of the CDM services you have chosen.